-Known as “Terrible Tillie” due to erratic weather conditions and the dangerous commute for keepers and suppliers.
+The Tillamook Rock Lighthouse, is also known as "Terrible Tilly," due to erratic weather conditions and the dangerous commute for keepers and suppliers.
 Listed on the National Register of Historic Places (NRHP) in 1981.
-Tillamook Rock is not open to the public but is one of the most scenic Oregon lighthouses out there.
+Tillamook Rock is not among scenic lighthouses open to the public but is one of the most scenic Oregon lighthouses out there.

 Directions: Cape Meares is located on the Three Capes Scenic Loop north of the village of Oceanside and approximately 10 miles west of Tillamook.
 From Highway 101 in Tillamook follow signs to Cape Meares.
 There is no charge to see the park or the lighthouse.